 Programmers can use ResourceWarning to detect the implicit cleanup of resources and tracemalloc to report the location of the resource allocation.

 Python does not statically check whether a variable already exists when it is encountered in a statement that references it.
 This was intentionally part of the Python language design.
-This allows for the scoping semantics where names may be resolved in either the current local scope, an outer lexically nested function scope, the module globals, or the built-in namespace.
+This allows for the scoping semantics where names may be resolved in either the current local scope, an outer lexically nested function scope, the module global, or the built-in namespace.
 Python therefore has no way to know if a variable is referenced before or after an assignment.
 For example:

 if y > 0: print(x)

 The above statement is legal at compile time even if x has not been previously defined (that is, assigned a value) in the current scope or an outer lexically nested function scope in a way that is visible to the compiler.
-However, at runtime, an exception “UnboundLocalError” is raised at runtime when a local variable is referenced before it is assigned.
-The exception is raised only if the statement is executed and y>0, and x is not present in the current local scope, module globals or the built-ins namespace.
+However, at runtime, an exception “UnboundLocalError” is raised when a local variable is referenced before it is assigned.
+The exception is raised only if the statement is executed and y>0, and x is not present in the current local scope, module globals or the built-in namespace.
 Thus, this scenario would not lend itself to static analysis because, as in the case above, it may be perfectly logical to not ever print x unless y>0, or the program may use means that are opaque to the compiler to ensure that x is available in the module scope or the built-in namespace by the time it is needed (for example, it may be set from another module, or programmatically via the globals() built-in).

 There is no ability to use a variable with an uninitialized value because assigned variables always reference objects which always have a value and unassigned variables do not exist.
 Therefore, Python raises an exception at runtime when an unassigned (that is, non-existent) variable is referenced.